libdap Updated for version 3.21.1

 virtual BaseTypevar_value (size_t row, size_t i)

-virtual unsigned int width (bool constrained=false) const
+unsigned int width (bool constrained=false) const override

 virtual D4Attributesattributes ()